 Environmental legislation imposes, among other things, restrictions, liabilities and obligations in connection with the generation, handling, storage, transportation, treatment and disposal of hazardous substances and waste and in connection with spills, releases and emissions of various substances and gases to the environment.
 In addition, certain types of operations, including biogas installation projects and significant changes to certain existing projects, may require the submission and approval of environmental impact assessments.
 Compliance with environmental legislation can require significant expenditures and failure to comply with environmental legislation may result in the imposition of fines and penalties and liability for cleanup costs and damages.
-Changes in environmental legislation may require, among other things, reductions in emissions to the air from the Company's existing and target customers' operations and result in increased capital expenditures, which may materially adversely affect the economics of a project for the Company's customers (who may opt not to proceed with a prospective project) and may adversely affect the Company's profit margin.
-Future changes in environmental legislation could occur and result in stricter standards and enforcement, fines and liability, and increased capital expenditures and operating costs, which could have a material adverse effect on certain of the Company's existing and target customers' ability to purchase the Company's products.
+Changes in environmental legislation may require, among other things, reductions in emissions to the air from the Company's existing and target customers' operations and result in increased capital expenditures, which may materially adversely affect the company's profit margin.
+Future changes in environmental legislation could occur and result in stricter standards and enforcement, fines and liability, and increased capital expenditures and operating costs, which could have a material adverse effect on certain of the Company's existing and target customers' products.